quantiaconsulting/amplicon_metagenomics/ITS/ITS_readme.md

 </details>

-## Step 3: Summarizing Feature Table and Feature Data
+## Step 3: Denoising and Summarizing Data
 So let's denoise our data!!!
 **DO NOT EXECUTE THE FOLLOWING CHUNK OF CODE**.
 :stop_sign: